mansouralh/TASK-Django-M4-Views-and-URLs/README.md

 3. Go to `pokemons/` and verify that you can see all of your pokemons.
 4. Commit and push your code.

-## Bonus
+## List Bonus

+1. Have each pokemon separated on your webbrowser by a new line (hint: use a [`ul` tag](https://www.w3schools.com/tags/tag_ul.asp) with `li` tags).
-Link your list of pokemons to their respective detail pages.
+2. Link your list of pokemons to their respective detail pages.